Uncovering the first-infall history of the LMC through its dynamical impact in the Milky Way halo: Results of simulations

 The properties of these orbits are consistent with those described in \cite{2023Galax..11...59V}.
 Given that the LMC's present-day phase space coordinates are kept fixed, more massive LMCs are associated with lower initial kinematic energy when the MW has a relatively small virial mass, while this relationship is reversed as the MW mass becomes larger.
 This phenomenon results from the interplay of two opposite effects.
 (1) The dynamical friction becomes larger for the more massive LMC and induces higher energy cost, which implies that it should have a higher initial kinematic energy to reach its current phase-space position.
 (2) The reflex motion of the MW becomes larger when the LMC is more massive, so in order to maintain the same relative velocities around the MW, the LMC needs to start with a lower kinematic energy.
 The second factor outweighs the first one when the MW has a lower virial mass, but more massive MWs tend to have smaller reflex motion and the effect of dynamical friction becomes more important.

 Empirical evidence suggests that the shape of the galactic halo, characterized by its flattening parameter $q$, is not necessarily spherical \citep[e.g.,][]{2013ApJ...773L...4V,2018ApJ...859...31H,2021MNRAS.508.5468H,2004MNRAS.351..643H,2016MNRAS.460..329B}{}{}.
 Therefore, a natural question arises: how does the variation in $q$ affect the transition between the first-infall and second-passage scenarios of the LMC?
 In Figure \ref{fig:LMC_orbits_q}, we show the LMCs’ orbital histories in an oblate MW halo, which has the same mass of galaxies ($M_{\text{MW}}=1.3\times10^{12}\mathrm{M}_{\odot}$, $M_{\text{LMC}}=1.5\times10^{11}\mathrm{M}_{\odot}$) as the model in the bottom panel of Figure \ref{fig:LMC_orbits} but the MW halo is flattened in the direction perpendicular to the Galactic disk with a flattening parameter $q$ = 0.7.
-Due to the flattened shape of the halo, the Galactic potential at the present-day location of the LMC has increased relative to that in a spherical halo.
+Due to the flattened shape of the halo, the mass of the Milky Way enclosed within a given radius (e.g., the inner 100 kpc) decreases by about 30\%.
+As a result, the Galactic potential at the present-day location of the LMC has increased relative to that in a spherical halo.
 Since the current kinematic energy of the LMC relative to the MW remains constant in both cases, this change in potential energy leads to a higher orbital energy, making the LMC less gravitationally bound to the Milky Way.
 Thus, compared to the case with a spherical ($q$ = 1.0) halo of equal mass, where the LMC makes two pericentric passages, the LMC’s past orbit around an oblate halo belongs to the first-infall scenario this time.
 This underscores the significance of treating the shape of the MW halo as a crucial variable in our simulations.